aerogear/aerogear-digger-installer/provision-osx/README.md

 To run this section as a standalone step you must specify the `osx_configure_buildfarm` tag.

 ### Options
-* `credential_private_key_path` - Location of the private key of the pair.
-This is stored in Jenkins and used to SSH into the macOS node.
-If this is not set then this section will be skipped.
+* `credential_private_key` - Private key stored in Jenkins and used to SSH into the macOS node.
+If this is not set then a key pair will be generated.
+* `credential_public_key` - Public key of the pair.
+If this is not set then a key pair will be generated.
 * `credential_passphrase` - Passphrase of the private key.
 This is stored in Jenkins and used to SSH into the macOS node.
-If this is not set then this section will be skipped.
-* `credential_public_key_path` - Location of the public key of the pair.
-If this is not set then this section will be skipped.
+If this is not set the private key will not be password protected.
 * `buildfarm_node_port` - The port to connect to the macOS node on.
 Defaults to `22`.
 * `buildfarm_node_root_dir` - Root node of the node in Jenkins.
 Defaults to `/Users/jenkins`.
 * `buildfarm_credential_id` - Identifier for the Jenkins credential object.
 Defaults to `macOS_buildfarm_cred`.